rigwild/tweet-generator-microservice/README.md

 # tweet-generator-microservice
 Generate fake tweets images as a [Now](https://zeit.co/now) microservice.

-Support [Twemoji](https://twemoji.twitter.com/) and tweet quotes.
+Supports [Twemoji](https://twemoji.twitter.com/) and tweet quotes.

+## How it works
+An express server renders the tweet using an EJS template.
+A puppeteer instance is fired and screenshots the page.
+The image is then returned by the endpoint.

 ## Usage
+Append the [URI queries](#uri-queries) to [https://tweet-generator.now.sh/tweet](https://tweet-generator.now.sh/tweet) to generate a tweet webpage.

-Append the following url queries to [https://tweet-generator.now.sh/screenshot](https://tweet-generator.now.sh/screenshot) generate a tweet image
+Append the [URI queries](#uri-queries) to [https://tweet-generator.now.sh/screenshot](https://tweet-generator.now.sh/screenshot) to generate a tweet image .

-### Url query
+### URI queries
 | Name | Description |
 | ---- | ----------- |
 | `style` | Tweet template to use (see [Tweet templates](#tweet-templates)) |